Share This Article

 Recently I stumbled upon a realisation that I had developed foreign language anxiety.

-I moved to France last year to fulfil a long-held dream of living in France and learning to speak French.
-I was doing well and swiftly excelled from the basic French level A1 to intermediate level B2 in six months.
-I had become conversational and understood most of the grammatical structures of the language.
+I moved to France last year to fulfil a long-held dream of living there and learning to speak French.
+I was doing well and swiftly excelled from basic French level A1 to intermediate level B2 in six months.
+I had become conversational and understood most of the language’s grammatical structures.

 This resulted in an intense fear of communicating with everyone and tensions inside me that made me avoid classes.